 If you aren’t setting off on a grand RTW trip for an extended period of time, or you simply don’t want to spend the time necessary that blogging takes, then you have plenty of other options for sharing your journeys and experiences.

-Twitter has absolutely exploded, and while it has a bit of a learning curve for the newbies, there’s no better place to go for travel information, in my opinion.
 While this may not be the best way to keep a journal of your trip, it is a fantastic method of keeping everyone up to date of your whereabouts and getting tips about the places you are in.

-Most cameras these days come with built in video functions, which can be very fun to use while traveling.
+Your phone has built in video functions, which can be very fun to use while traveling.
 It’s possible to get some great video that tells a better story than through pictures.
 Uploading that video to your YouTube channel can also be a fun way to keep family and friends up to date with your travels, especially if you’re not fond of writing or dealing with difficult tech issues.

 Starting a travel blog isn’t for everyone.
 If you are only doing it for the fun of it and to keep a record of your journey, then it can be as simple as you wish.
 But if you hope to someday make some money from it, it’s going to take a lot more time and effort.
 Though it can be a lot of work and frustrating at times, starting a travel blog is fun and opens yourself up to a whole new community of people who share your same interests.